Let’s be clear, The Packaging Forum does not support bottle taxes and here’s why:

 There will be an additional cost of $3.50 cents per container on top of the 10 cents deposit which people can redeem

 Back in the 1970’s when there were container deposits in NZ there was no kerbside collection.
 Countries which have container deposits like Germany typically don’t have kerbside collection.

 Over 96% New Zealanders have access to kerbside recycling or community recycling Overlaying a new system on an existing system which is working just adds costs which research shows people don’t want to pay for their beverage containers

 The majority of people polled say they don’t want to pay 10 cents extra on a drinks container.

-For all drinks containers, we’re already at over 69% which is comparable with places like New York and Hawaii that have bottle taxes.
-Voluntary investment to increase recycling facilities in public places and community/ retail drop off recycling programmes is already increasing the recycling of plastic bottles and cans and investment in resource recovery facilities in targeted regions and sectors will increase recycling as has been the case with glass without the exorbitant cost of CDS.
+Our 69% recycling rate for drinks containers is comparable with places like New York and Hawaii that have bottle taxes.
+Voluntary investment to increase recycling facilities in public places and community/retail drop off recycling programmes is already increasing the recycling of plastic bottles and cans, and investment in resource recovery facilities in targeted regions and sectors will increase recycling without the exorbitant cost of CDS.